sparkflows/sparkflows-docs/docs/tutorials/time-series/Anamoly-Detection.rst

-Anamoly Detection for IOT Devices
+Anomaly Detection for IOT Devices
 =================================